gvwilson/thirdbit/fiction/madica/index.md

 Mr. Poudell didn't answer.
 He didn't need to.
-From up ahead, they suddenly heard the shuffle of slow feet and voices moaning, "Braaaains... fresh braaaains..."
-A moment later the terrifying sound came from the other direction as well.
+From up ahead, they suddenly heard the shuffle of slow feet and voices moaning, "Braaaains… fresh braaaains…" A moment later the terrifying sound came from the other direction as well.

 "Have fun with your new friends," Mr. Poudell's voice gloated.
 "Now